dephilli/dephilli.github.io/docs/_posts/2022-05-19-r-unmatched.markdown

 small_ball<-mlb_teams[!mlb_teams$metro %in% big_cities$metro,]
 {% endhighlight %}

 I get five results.
 Some are expected, but I also see one potential issues.
 I have one team outside of the United States, the Toronto Blue Jays!
-My unmatched query helped to highlight these types of data issues.
+My unmatched query helped to highlight this data issue.

 ![small ball](/assets/images/small_ball.PNG)